-Illustration 7.13: Signature of a non-ferromagnetic metal target
+Figure 7.9: Signature of a non-ferromagnetic metal target

-The figure 7.13 represents a signature of a non-ferrous target.
+The figure 7.9 represents a signature of a possible non-ferrous target.
 You can recognize that there is only a positive amplitude (red).
-Additionally to the main amplitude there is another small peak, which is typically for precious metals.
 Also here the order of amplitude and the small peak is not important and depends on the scan direction.